-Goal for 2017….3000 new reps….600 new customers….empowering my team to be the best.
-To help them embrace the wisdom of those who have succeeded before them and seek out the humbleness of a child.
+My goal for 2023 is to get 3000 new reps and 600 new customers.
+I will be empowering my team to be the best in multi-level marketing.
+I will help them embrace the wisdom of those who have succeeded before them and seek out the humbleness of a child.
 Have the mindset of an Anthony Robbins and the riches of a Robert Kiyosaki.

 My personal goal is an all-expense paid vacation for my family including brothers and sisters and Mom and all siblings to the Caymens.

 “The Distance between Your Dreams and Reality is called Action.”